 We really need to stop dehumanising patients.
-I think most NET advocate organisations tend to agree with this view as they mostly do not have zebra icons in their own branding i.e. they get it, even though they might not admit it for fear of upsetting the zebra mafia.
+I think most NET advocate organisations tend to agree with this view as they mostly do not have zebra icons in their own branding i.e. they get it, even though they might not admit it for fear of upsetting the zebra HQ.
 By the way, if you hear the sound of hoofbeats in Kenya, it’s likely to be a zebra, so should the Kenyan NET organisation ask their doctors to look for horses?
-Slightly flippant but necessary to make the point that our disease is international and yet we appear to have an international icon which is just not relevant internationally.
-Sorry not in my name.
+Slightly flippant but necessary to make the point that our disease is international and yet we appear to be using it as an international slogan which is just not relevant internationally.

 The use of this skewed version of the phrase might be a great ‘rallying cry’ within the NET Cancer community and a Facebook ‘like farming’ scheme.
 Sharing quite stupid and ridiculous pictures of animals that will only be shared by patients is NOT awareness.
-I won’t adopt these tactics because I have a more serious, modern and compelling campaign strategy to get on with.
+I won’t adopt these tactics because I have a more serious, modern and compelling campaign strategy to get on with, and one that works.

-In my opinion the ancient zebra term is fundamentally flawed in a number of ways.
+In my opinion the ancient, outdated and misleading zebra term is fundamentally flawed in a number of ways.
 Contextually, the zebra represents a term for a diagnosis (i.e. a disease) but the patients are not their diagnosis, they are not their disease – they are humans.
 So when someone says “I am a zebra”, they are in effect saying “I am a disease”.
 Spoiler alert – I am not a disease – I am not a zebra and never will be – there are many like me.

-Moreover, the term is heavily associated with diagnostics (i.e. it has a very narrow scope).
+Moreover, the term is heavily associated with diagnostics i.e. it has a very narrow scope.
 It does not sit nicely with the increasingly important long-term maintenance of patients – crucial when you consider this is mostly a slow-growing and therefore highly prevalent disease.
 Incidentally, the term ‘Zebra’ is not exclusively used by the Neuroendocrine Cancer community, it can be, and is used by, other cancers which quite often leads to confusion.
 Moreover, the term is inextricably linked to rare diseases and as we all now know, NETs are no longer rare.
 Anyone who says that the group of diseases called Neuroendocrine Tumors (or Neuroendocrine Neoplasms to use the correct scientific term), is rare, is totally out of touch with modern incidence and prevalence reports (or chooses to ignore for their own agenda).

 I’ve made no secret of the fact that I believe we need a paradigm shift in the way we (the Neuroendocrine Cancer community) spread external awareness of this less common type of cancer.
 I think everyone agrees we need a lot more public awareness of Neuroendocrine Cancer and also that we need some high-profile ‘ambassadors’ (preferably themselves patients) in order to help promote our cause.
 Yes, money is useful too but in a ‘chicken and egg’ sense, we need a compelling case to attract the funds.
 We need new audiences outside the ‘bubble’ I think we appear to be trapped inside.
 The zebra posse sharing zebra pictures between each other is not awareness.

 Here’s my beef.
 If you speak to any primary or secondary care doctor, you’ll find they are very well aware of the conundrum when faced with a patient who presents with vague and odd symptoms and negative tests.
 Almost all will say they don’t need reminding that it might be an oddity, and that it is difficult to diagnose.
-They will definitely accept that some conditions are more difficult to diagnose than others and if you think that there are over 200 different types of cancer and literally thousands of conditions out there, you can see they have a really difficult job.
+They will definitely accept that some conditions are more difficult to diagnose than others and if you think about the fact that there are over 200 different types of cancer and literally thousands of conditions out there, you can see they have a really difficult job.
 Let’s be realistic, very few people are going to be diagnosed with Neuroendocrine Cancer at their very first visit to a doctor.
 The same could be said for the majority of cancers and many other illnesses.
 Why, therefore, do we keep harking on about this fact in the flawed awareness messages?
 This isn’t special, nor is it practical.
 NET Cancer is much more likely to be diagnosed at secondary care and we should be equally or even more focussed at that level.
 Don’t quote patient surveys to me, they are also fundamentally flawed both in terms of numbers of participants and the source of the participants.

-I also know that many people (including patients) are both confused and incredulous at the NET communities use of this out of date and single issue awareness message.
+I also know that many people (including medical staff and patients) are both confused and incredulous at the NET communities failure to ditch this out of date and single issue awareness message.
 For example, we need our awareness to cover the whole spectrum of being diagnosed and then living with Neuroendocrine Cancer.
 We share so many issues with many cancer patients in the challenges of living with a long-term condition.
 This is not special, not unique. and it certainly isn’t a rare occurrence.
 Key facts continually missed and continually ignored by the ‘zebra posse’ (perhaps intentionally), is that this disease of ours is no longer rare, diagnosis is improving, both of which are now well documented.
 The ‘zebra posse’ will ensure that quite ridiculous pictures of zebras, zebra patterned clothing and jewellery all take precedence over genuine patient concerns on Facebook forums, i.e. it is hindering proper support for NET patients.
 As one well known NET patient said, “unfortunately the community has become too cute with the icon”.
 He’s right, it is really holding us back.
 It’s a PR disaster.